How to Request Data Access

 View PGC Data Access Director Lea Davis’ Presentation: “The PGC Data Access Portal and Genomic Privacy“

-- GWAS summary statistics are available without restriction on the Downloads page.
+- GWAS summary statistics are available without restriction on the Download Results page.

 - Access to individual level data from each phenotype may be requested through the Data Access Portal.
 Consult the PGC Workgroup DAC representative for a list of available datasets.